keystone-enclave/keystone/docs/source/Getting-Started/QEMU-Run-Tests.rst

 You can exit QEMU by ``ctrl-a``+``x`` or using ``poweroff`` command

 .. note::
-  Note that the launch scripts for QEMU will start ssh on a random forwarded localhost port (this is to allow multiple qemu test runs on the same development machine).
+  Note that the launch scripts for QEMU will start ssh on a forwarded localhost port.
 The script will print what port it has forwarded ssh to on start.

 Start the Keystone driver by running the following command in the QEMU guest: